kimaaaa1/bedrock-world-invite-link/README.md

 After that, every time you run the CLI:

 - Puppeteer starts headless with the same browser profile
-- The CLI just prints your **Bedrock world invite link** in a clean format
+- The CLI prints your **Bedrock world invite link** in a clean format

-You end up with a “world as a link” workflow you can script around however you want.
+You end up with a workflow where your world is effectively **addressed by a URL**.

 ---